 According to statistics, more than 75% of Americans have a credit score below 700.
-If you’re one of the many who have credit scores below 700, there’s no time like today to take the steps needed that could have an impact on your business’s credit score.
-There are some simple guidelines that can help you build and maintain your company’s creditworthiness
+If you’re one of the many who have credit scores below 700, there’s no time like today to take the steps needed that could have an impact on your business’s credit score. credit cards for business There are some simple guidelines that can help you build and maintain your company’s creditworthiness.

 Paying on time is one of the most important habits to develop when you want to establish your business creditworthiness.
-It builds good relationships between you and your creditors, resulting in better terms and stronger purchasing power.
-Payment history accounts for 35% of your credit scores and is a contributing factor in the makeup of your company’s credit rating.
+It builds good relationships between you and your creditors, resulting in better terms and stronger purchasing power. credit cards for business payment history account for 35% of your credit scores and are a contributing factor in the makeup of your company’s credit rating.

 Intangible assets such as your company’s reputation, social capital, brand, and intellectual property, are important and valuable to a company.
 By keeping your company’s creditworthiness high, you are also protecting your business.